A GUIDE TO SCHEDULING THE FOURTH YEARfor the Class of 2022

 If timing of a rotation is

-most important to you, increase your options for sites.
+most important to you, increase your location options.

 If the site is of overriding